-Learn more about our partnership with American Veterans Care Connection and our veterans aid and attendance.
+Learn more about our partnership with American Veterans Care Connection and our personal care services in Marietta, OH.

 Both of our owners, David K Yeomans and Joanie K Yeomans, come from families of veterans who have sacrificed for our country from the American Revolution through World War II and the Korean Conflict.
 We appreciate the sacrifices all veterans made and make for our country and want to encourage all veterans to take full advantage of the benefits that are due them.

-Home Care Services for Veterans and Surviving Spouses
+Personal Care Services Are Available for Service Members and Surviving Spouses

 The Aid & Attendance program is a tax-free benefit distributed to eligible honorably discharged veterans or their surviving spouses.
 Those approved for benefits will receive a monthly check from the Veterans Administration (VA) as a reimbursement for the cost of acceptable medical expenses.
 Home care services are an acceptable medical expense.